oktadev/okta-blog/_source/_posts/2023-06-13-devday23-enterprise-ready-keynote.md

 ---
 layout: blog_post
-title: "What Does It Mean to Be Enterprise Ready: Devday23 Keynote Enterprise Readiness"
+title: "What Does It Mean to Be Enterprise Ready: Devday23 Keynote"
 author: alisa-duncan
 by: advocate
 communities: [devops,security,.net,java,javascript,php,python]